Joshua-Marinellis-Epic-Game-Mods/kh2fm-goofys-gooftastic-adventure-mod/README.md

 # kh2fm-goofys-gooftastic-adventure-mod
 Repository for the Goofy's Gooftastic Adventure Mod for Kingdom Hearts 2 Final Mix

+Instructions for how to install the mod can be found in the readme contained within the Goofy's Gooftastic Adventure folder.

 This mod was made as an educational project to learn about the inner workings of a complex video game.

 The mod was made through memory editting and the in-game text changes are